 Insulated Concrete Forms (ICFs)

 Insulated Concrete Forms (ICFs) are a sustainable building method that combines reinforced concrete with rigid thermal insulation.
-This creates a structure that is energy-efficient, durable, and resistant to natural disasters.
-ICFs significantly reduce energy costs and enhance indoor air quality by minimizing air leaks.
+This creates an energy-efficient, durable structure that is resistant to natural disasters.
+ICFs significantly reduce energy costs and enhance indoor air quality by minimizing leaks.

 ICFs are constructed by pouring concrete into hollow, interlocking foam blocks.
 These blocks remain in place as permanent insulation, resulting in walls that provide superior thermal resistance and soundproofing.